iisevensii/ng-bootcamp2021/class-notes.md

 when using the async pipe you don't have to worry about unsubscribing since this will happen automatically as soon as the element consuming the observable is destroyed or removed from the DOM

 Async pipe is only usefull when the only target is the DOM/Frontent, if it is to be consumed in the component and maybe passed somewhere else it might make more sense to manage the subscription manually.

+when generating a service using the Angular CLI you can use a prefix just like we did when adding a component to a specific module (e.g. ng g component {moduleName}/{componentName}) similarly you can do `ng g service {folderName}/{serviceName}